 The school and classroom culture values and promotes thinking as expressed in the PYP and the Victorian Curriculum.
 The students are provided with time to think, reflect, and engage in sustained discussion, deliberation and inquiry.
 Students are enriched and extended across the year level through differentiation of the Curriculum and through the literacy and numeracy activities which are planned at each year level.
 These take the form of class lessons and rotations involving a variety of flexible groupings with inbuilt opportunities for enrichment for every child.
 Each level has extra staff to assist with and participate in the various groupings.
 Our BNPS Enrichment, Extension & Talent (BEET) program offers specific programs to selected students (based on the Victorian Curriculum, Naplan and specific testing data).

 A significant feature of the Curriculum are our Specialist Programs which operate for all classes on a weekly basis; Physical Education,The Arts – Music, The Arts – Visual Arts, Japanese.
-Students from Prep – Year 2 also receive a weekly specialist Library lesson taken by a qualified Teacher Librarian.
+Students from Prep – Year 2 also participate in a weekly specialist Library lesson taken by a qualified Teacher Librarian.

 In addition to these specialists, other programs in operation are: Intensive Swimming Program (Prep – Year 4), Intensive Beach Program (Year 5 & 6), Camping Program (Years 4 – 6), Incursion and Excursion Program, Restorative Practice, Choir (Years 3 – 6), Wellbeing Programs, Instrumental Music Program and Singing Lessons.
 Click here to see a full list of our Extra-curricular Activities.

 The many opportunities provided to our students are also designed to support and enhance the current Unit of Inquiry.
 Students engage in challenging tasks which stimulate, encourage and support skilful and effective thinking at all levels.
 Click here to access specific Year Level Information.